 at making the first one over again...

-Gave Fazzio's another try... went over these on Saturday and they decided to give their employee's a long weekend.
-The never of them. :)
+Gave Fazzio's another try... went over there on Saturday and they decided to give their employee's a long weekend.
+The nerve of them. :)

 They were open so I bought another 4' x 10' sheet of .o32 5052 aluminum.
 Rolled it.
 Wrapped it.
 Stuffed it in the Challenger... and drove it home.